DessimozLab/OmaDB/README.md

 # OmaDB: R wrapper for the OMA REST API

 R package providing access to the data in the OMA browser, using the REST API.
 As such, it requires a stable internet connection to operate.
+We also provide a similar _wrapper for python (https://github.com/DessimozLab/pyOmaDB)_.

 ## Citation
 If you use our package in your work, please consider citing: